-You don't think about how exchange rates affect you until you travel.
-But they impact the value of the dollar every day of the week, regardless of where you are.
-They affect everything you buy, from groceries to gas.
-Here are more surprising ways exchange rates affect you.
+Exchange rates affect you whether you travel or not.
+They impact the value of the dollar every day of the week.
+That affects everything you buy from groceries to gas.
+Here are six of the ways exchange rates affect you.

 A strong dollar makes imports cheaper.
 That reduces inflation and lowers the cost of living.
 It allows you to buy more.
 More importantly, you could save more without harming your quality of life.
-Then you could save for a rainy day, or for retirement.
+Then you could save for a rainy day or for retirement.

 A weak dollar makes import prices higher.
 That lowers your standard of living because you'll pay more for imported fruits vegetables, and other groceries.
 It also causes inflation.
 That erodes your purchasing power over time.

 When the dollar rises in value against other currencies, gas prices fall.
 Why?
-More than 70 percent of the price of gas depends on oil prices.
+More than 70% of the price of gas depends on oil prices.
 All oil contracts are sold in U.S. dollars.
 Saudi Arabia, who sells most of the world's oil, has pegged its currency to the dollar.
 When the dollar rises against the euro and other currencies, so does the riyal.
 That makes Saudi Arabia's imports cheaper.
-Therefore, Saudi Arabia can afford to charge lower prices for oil when the dollar rises.
+So, Saudi Arabia can afford to charge lower prices for oil when the dollar rises.
 It still receives the same value from its imports.

 A strong dollar is not good for U.S. business.
 It means they can export less.
 Why?
 A strong dollar makes their products more expensive relative to foreign products.
 Over time, this slows economic growth.
 It also causes companies to outsource jobs overseas.
 Foreign workers cost less since they are paid in weaker currencies.

 A strong dollar even hurts companies that don't export.
-That's because they are now competing with cheaper imports.
+They are now competing with cheaper imports.
 U.S. customers will buy those less expensive imports instead of those Made in America.
 The U.S. manufacturer must lower prices to remain competitive.
 That means less profitability.

 For those reasons, a strong dollar slows economic growth.
 It also results in fewer jobs for American workers.